bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - **Authors:** Where authors' details are given.

-- **Submitter:** The person running the workflow in the computing resources.
+- **Agent:** The person running the workflow in the computing resources.

 More specifically, in the **COMPSs Workflow Information** section, the most commonly used terms are: